 Now for some family excitement, let’s take a look at what events are coming up at Dover Castle this summer…

-Calling all little historians, it’s Medieval Season at Dover Castle this summer, and there’s a whole host of activities ready to be discovered.
+It's also the Medieval Season at Dover Castle this summer, and there’s a whole host of activities ready to be discovered.
 From jester workshops, have-a-go archery, storytelling and squire training to lessons in courtly etiquette… There’s something for everyone to enjoy and each week there will be a different activity so be sure to keep an eye on their Facebook page for details!

 Ahoy!
 Pirates have arrived at Dover Castle this August, so round up the family and set sail on a spectacular pirate adventure!
 Watch as history’s most famous pirates take to battle, listen to them tell their tales and take part in hands-on activities.

-Grab your shiny armourer and shields because Clash of Knights will be battling it out at Dover Castle, and your little ones won’t want to miss it!
+Grab your shiny armour and shields because Clash of Knights will be battling it out at Dover Castle, and your little ones won’t want to miss it!
 The teams of knights will battle it out for victory and show off their skills and strength in this exciting combat.
 Plus, young knights can take part in drills themselves!
 With an open fire for cooking food, songs of the Middle Ages and the colourful surrounding of medieval banners, this is an unmissable event for the summer.

 Walmer Castle